 Economics, B.A.

-The graduation requirements are listed below.
-In addition, students select free electives to reach 120 credits overall required for the degree.
+The program course outline and graduation requirements for this catalog year are listed below.
+To graduate, a minimum cumulative GPA of 2.0 must be achieved, and a total of 120 credits is required.
+This total includes both the required courses for the program and any free electives selected.
 The department website provides an overview of the program, admission requirements for the major (when applicable), faculty biographies, learning outcomes, and careers: https://www.southernct.edu/academics/economics/programs.

 GENERAL EDUCATION REQUIREMENTS (46 Credits)